Current Courses

 ME 985 – Dynamics II Teaching Assistant Spring Semesters 2012–2015 – University of Tabriz

-The course covered kinematics, kinetics, force-momentum formulation for systems of particles and rigid bodies in three-dimensional motions.
+The course covered kinematics, kinetics, and force-momentum formulation for systems of particles and rigid bodies in three-dimensional motion.

 #Undergraduate#Theoretical